ivansmith7795/clothing-style-classifier/README.md

 P-conditionals

-# Explaination of the Bayes Classifier Used for this Implmentation
+# Explaination of the Bayes Classifier Used for this Implementation

 The algorithm is presented for the simplified binomial case without loss of generality.